 - All Park buildings are winterized annually (restrooms closed, water/electric shut off) by December 1 to reduce the chance of frozen pipes.
-Portapotties are removed from Kemper and Munro in Dec., but will remain on site at WCP.
-Buildings reopen by April 1.
+Porta-potties will be removed from Munro in December, but one will remain on site at WCP & Kemper.
+Weather permitting, buildings should reopen in April.

 - Sport fields in all parks are available by permit only.
 Persons who wish to use pavilions & fields should apply for permits.
-Permit holders have priority.
+Warminster youth organizations and permit holders have priority.

 - Park facilities are available for special events, parties, family picnics and business gatherings for a reasonable fee.
-Dates are filling quickly for 2016, so please reserve your pavilion or fields by completing a facility request permit and submitting it to the Parks & Recreation Dept. Forms can be downloaded at the website: www.warminstertownship.org
+Dates fill quickly each year, so please reserve your pavilion or fields by completing a facility/pavilion request permit and submitting it to the Parks & Recreation Dept. Forms can be downloaded at the website: warminstertownship.org

 - To reduce vandalism, park facilities are locked unless park staff or sport organizations are utilizing a park.
 If you see vandalism, dumping or other hazards, DON’T WAIT!!
 Please call the Police Department immediately at (215) 672-1000.

-- Please do not feed the wildlife, especially the deer and geese, in the parks – supplemental feeding encourages wildlife to become dependent on handouts that are not part of their
+- Please do not feed the wildlife, especially the fox, deer and geese, in the parks – supplemental feeding encourages wildlife to lose their fear of people and become dependent on handouts that are not part of their natural diets.

 - Solicitation by vendors, including private fitness or sport instruction, is not permitted in any park.
 Citations will be issued by the Police Department.
 Permits are available for a fee.

-- Motorized vehicles, including dirt bikes and ATVs – are not permitted in Township parks.
+- Motorized vehicles, including dirt bikes, snow mobiles and ATVs, are not permitted in Township parks.

 - Perennials for Parks – if you are dividing your perennials in spring or fall, why not donate the “discards” to the parks to improve our park landscaping.
 Contact the office for more info: 215-443-5428.